Philip Anschutz: Personal life

-Anschutz prefers to stay out of the limelight.
-A member of the Evangelical Presbyterian Church, he is a conservative Christian.
+Anschutz is a conservative Christian and a member of the Evangelical Presbyterian Church.
 He and his wife Nancy, whom he met when he was 16, have three children.
 Anschutz was inducted into the Kansas Business Hall of Fame in 2000 and the U.S. Business Hall of Fame in 2002.

-Anschutz has granted only three formal interviews since 1979, and none from the 1980s until 2015.
+Anschutz prefers to stay out of the limelight.
+He has granted only three formal interviews since 1979, and none from the 1980s until 2015.
 On December 6, 2015, he broke his media silence when he appeared with several of the founders of Major League Soccer to reflect on the league's 20th anniversary.

 Anschutz has run 15 marathons.
 His first cousin was fellow Russell native and longtime news anchor Wendall Anschutz.